ss-standard-direct-down

 Bootleg Fire Recovery in Oregon: Unfortunately, visiting the replanting areas for the Bootleg Fire Recovery in Oregon is not possible because it is an unsafe fire recovery zone, and is on private land.
 We truly appreciate your donation to help support important reforestation efforts in this area, which is a hub for biodiversity and in great need of restoration.

 Our "Forests of Great Need” are chosen with our on-the-ground partners, as they help us determine the forests in greatest need of replanting efforts.
 Once the estimated number of trees to be replanted in a chosen forest has been fulfilled, we, with the advice and help of our partners, then choose the next forest of greatest need.
 Donations made to a Forest of Great Need will plant trees in a variety of projects.
-For your convenience, we have listed some of the potential projects your donations my go to in the "Forests of Great Need" section below!
+For your convenience, we have listed some of the potential projects your donations may go to in the "Forests of Great Need" section below!

 Forests of Great Need